Niagara Amusement Park & Splash World: International Broadcasting Corporation (1989–1992)

-Wood sold the park along with Great Escape to International Broadcasting Corporation (IBC) in April 1989 for $36 million.
-As part of the deal, Wood would stay on as chief executive officer of the park and his son-in-law, Tom Wages, was retained as general manager.
+Wood sold the park to International Broadcasting Corporation (IBC) in April 1989 for $36 million.
+As part of the deal, Wood would remain the chief executive officer of the park, and his son-in-law, Tom Wages, was retained as general manager.

-Following the closure of nearby Crystal Beach Park after the 1989 season, that park's famed Comet roller coaster was purchased by Charles Wood at auction in October 1989 for $210,000, disassembled and stored indefinitely at Fantasy Island.
+Following the 1989 closure of nearby Crystal Beach Park, that park's famed The Comet roller coaster was purchased by Charles Wood at auction in October 1989 for $210,000, disassembled, and stored indefinitely at Fantasy Island.

-In June 1990, Michael Murach was paralyzed from the head down while performing a high diving act at the park when he slipped on a 3-meter diving board during a comedy act and fell 20-feet, hitting his head on the edge of the concrete pool.
-Murach was years later awarded damages of $58.6 million after a jury found International Broadcasting Corporation 100% liable for his injury.
+In June 1990, Michael Murach was paralyzed from the head down while performing a high diving act at the park when he slipped on a diving board during a comedy act and fell 20 feet (6 m), hitting his head on the edge of the concrete pool.
+Years later, Murach was awarded damages of $58.6 million after a jury found International Broadcasting Corporation 100% liable for his injury.
 The end of the diving board was not installed at a proper distance away from the edge of the pool to prevent such an incident from occurring.

 In August 1991, 14-year-old Kenneth Margerum fell 60 ft to his death from the park's Ferris wheel after his seat dropped from its axle.
 It was revealed that the park operators routinely removed one or two seats from the ride each day to prevent the ride from moving around in high winds during off-hours.
 Each time the ride opened, the seats were bolted back onto the frame of the ride.
-Investigators found that only one side of the victim's seat had been bolted properly, causing Margerum's seat to drop from its axle and subsequently leading to his death.
+Investigators found that only one side of the victim's seat had been bolted properly, causing Margerum's seat to drop from its axle, subsequently leading to his death.

-Attendance began to dwindle as parents became concerned over the park's safety following Margerum's death.

 Charles R. Wood Enterprises (1992–1994)

-Charles Wood reacquired the park along with Great Escape in October 1992 for $14 million when International Broadcasting Corporation went bankrupt.
+Charles Wood reacquired the park in October 1992 for $14 million when International Broadcasting Corporation went bankrupt.
 In his second stint of ownership, Wood changed the park's name to Two Flags Over Niagara Fun Park.

 Martin's Shows (1994–2016)

 Martin DiPietro, owner of Martin's Shows, purchased the park and renamed it Martin's Fantasy Island in January 1994.
-Charles Wood took the original Comet roller coaster and reassembled it at his Great Escape park later that year.
-DiPietro would install his own roller coaster named the Silver Comet in 1999 that was inspired by the original.
+Charles Wood took the stored The Comet roller coaster and reassembled it at Six Flags Great Escape and Hurricane Harbor later that year.
+DiPietro would install his own roller coaster named Silver Comet in 1999, inspired by the original.